LeandroTheDev/project_factions/README.md

 - Reset world start age making food and itens not spawn as rotten or broken

 # Safehouse Plus
-Singeplayer Compatibility: No, the same reason as Factions doesn't have the singeplayer compatibility
+Singeplayer Compatibility: Yes

 Add several new mechanics to safehouses, with the upgrader you can increase the house level to gain more Points in the Server, you can easily create keys for your safehouse, and new respawn mechanics forked from [Keep Inventory](https://steamcommunity.com/sharedfiles/filedetails/?id=2879960829)

-- Create key in Safehouse (Need Factions Mod)
+- Create key in Safehouse (Need Factions Mod) (Reworking...)
-- Upgrade Safehouse (Need Factions Economy Mod)
+- Upgrade Safehouse (Need Factions Economy Mod) (Reworking...)
-- Reedem points (Need Factions Economy Mod)
+- Reedem currency (Need Factions Economy Mod) (Reworking...)
-- Respawn in safehouse bed
+- Respawn in Safehouse bed
-- Safehouse Protection Item (Need Factions Mod)
+- Safehouse Protection Item (Need Factions Mod) (Reworking...)

 #